WeZZard/MyWorks/2023-01-15-a-study-of-llvm-adt-ilist-iplist-and-simple-ilist/index.md

 ## Introduction

-`ilist` is an intrusive doubely linked list -- which means that each linked node stores its data the node pointers in the same structure.
-There are no such a kind of linked-list implemented containers shipped with C++ standard library.
+`ilist` is an intrusive double-linked list -- which means that each linked node stores its data and the node pointers in the same structure.
+There is no such kind of linked-list implemented containers shipped with the C++ standard library.

 `iplist` is a purely intrusive list.
-Currently `ilist` delegates its implementation to `iplist` with `using` grammar.
+Currently, `ilist` delegates its implementation to `iplist` with `using` grammar.

 `simple_ilist` is a simple intrusive list implementation that never takes ownership of anything inserted in it.
 Moreover, unlike `iplist` and `ilist`, a `simple_ilist` never deletes values and has no callback traits.